-More research should be conducted to look at the use of chaplains in emergency situations and security issues.
-Hospital chaplains may be used as de-escalators, or individuals who are able to decrease the intensity of situations considered dangerous or intense.
-Since chaplains are educated in crisis management, these individuals are effective in working with people and also managing emotions during this time.
-Communication strategies and effectiveness during hospital crises may suggest how chaplains are being used in non-spiritual situations.
-This may also help reveal more details about interactions between coworkers and chaplain staff.

-Solidifying the role of the chaplain is also another issue where the findings from this study can contribute some implications for this position within the hospital workplace.
-One of the difficulties in the role of a hospital chaplain is separating and defining the difference between the spiritual care they provide and the spiritual care that medical professionals (i.e., nurses and physicians) can also provide (Mohrmann, 2008).
+Solidifying the role of the chaplain is also another issue where the findings from this study can contribute implications for this position within the hospital workplace.
+One difficulty is separating and defining the difference between the spiritual care they provide and the spiritual care that medical professionals (i.e., nurses and physicians) could provide (Mohrmann, 2008).
 In other words, hospital chaplains find it challenging to show that what they provide to patients is significantly different from what other medical professionals can give to patients.
 As a result, this creates a perception that the need for a chaplain, or the usefulness, is not highly demanded as any spiritually related individual could administer their services.
 Although this creates a difficulty, Mohrman discusses the distinction between what gives the hospital chaplain legitimacy as a professional and individual within the hospital.
-The author discusses the need for chaplains as Spiritual Care Specialists, as they have been educated and trained specifically to deal with matters of a spiritual nature.
+Chaplains serve as the only Spiritual Care Specialists who have been educated and trained specifically to deal with matters of a spiritual nature.
 As a result, this creates a niche where the chaplain can argue for a solid place in the organization for the specialization that they bring.

-In regards to this study, the findings reveal not only how well chaplains provide spiritual care, but how naturally equipped chaplains are prepared to deal with matters that are considered secondary to medical professionals.
-Chaplains were able to recall times where they could help serve patients, patients’ families, and coworkers with mainly spiritual needs.
-Additionally, these individuals were also seeking out the chaplains for spiritual care and guidance or as a listening ear.
-The idea of providing quality spiritual care is one that raises the issue of learning how to measure the working contributions of a hospital chaplain (Lyndes, Fitchett, Thomason, Berlinger, and Jacobs (2008).
-Like any other professional role, there are listed responsibilities and expectations that are involved with this position.
+In regards to this study, the findings reveal not only how well chaplains provide spiritual care, but how naturally equipped chaplains handle matters considered secondary to medical professionals.
+Patients rate their satisfaction at its highest, on four factors of satisfaction, when they receive religious and spiritual care, regardless of whether the patient requested the care (Williams, Meltzer, Arora, Chung, & Curlin, 2011).
+Chaplains recall times where they could help serve patients, patients’ families, and co-workers with mainly spiritual needs.
+Additionally, these individuals also seek out the chaplains for spiritual care and guidance or as a listening ear.
+The idea of providing quality spiritual care is one that raises the issue of learning how to measure the working contributions of a hospital chaplain (Lyndes, et al., 2008).
+Like any other professional role, there are listed responsibilities and expectations involved with this position.
 However, there are multiple role expectations that deal both directly and indirectly with spiritual care.
-Providing for spiritual care of the patient is the primary concern of hospital chaplains; however, in addition to that, there are many other responsibilities that are included (i.e., interdisciplinary meetings, servicing other employees, and connecting with community workers).
-Therefore, measuring the quality of work becomes a complicated process that is not easy to determine.
+Providing patient spiritual is the primary concern of hospital chaplains; however, in addition to that, there are many other responsibilities that are included (i.e., interdisciplinary meetings, servicing other employees, and connecting with community workers).
+Therefore, measuring the quality of work becomes a complicated process not easily priced.
 What counts as quality care?
 What does not count?
-By whose standards should that decision be made and how can it be standardized?
-These are several questions that can be raised when thinking about the idea of quality.
+Whose standards determine worth and how do we standardize those calculations?